TeamMood/teammood.github.com/_posts/2019-11-26-less-is-more--how-working-less-results-in-a-higher-productivity.md

 ---
-title: Less is more – how working less results in a higher productivity
+title: Less Is More – How Working Less Results In A Higher Productivity
 date: 2019-11-26 11:00:00
 layout: post
 image: /uploads/Less-is-more-teammood-.jpeg